dagster-io/hooli-data-eng-pipelines/README.md

 ## Updating Python Packages

 We use a combination of `requirements.in` and `setup.py` to track necessary python pacakges.
-To bump package versions, run `make update_python_packages` and then commit the updated `requirements.txt` files.
+To bump package versions, run `make run_docker_update` and then commit the updated `requirements.txt` files.
 This allows us to control when we upgrade Dagster versions, but tries to mimimize the friction involved with doing so.
+You will need Docker set up on your computer to run it.